kyang5/coursedescriptions/source/bsmsprograms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Current Loyola students who have met the above academic prerequisites
-are encouraged to apply between January 15 and March 15 of their junior year,
+are encouraged to apply before registration opens for your senior year,
 though the program is still of practical help to a student who applies before
 the final undergrad semester in which s/he is taking COMP courses.
 Students who have an interest in the program are encouraged to consult